mrcbax/frwl/README.md

 Watch for updates to the script they may be important for data processing.
 You may have to work them into your environment somehow.

+If you are editing the code tabs are 4 spaces.
+Don't make me write a `CONTRIBUTING.md`.

 Extra stuff
 ---